 3 lbs pork bones

-1 lb beef shank (boneless if possible but cross cuts are okay, just get more in weight to compensate for the bone)
+1 lb beef shank or beef chuck (boneless if possible but cross cuts are okay, just get more in weight to compensate for the bone)

 4 lemongrass stalks